slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 pScheduler appears to be functioning normally.

 ```
 After that, the result of all other tests will follow.
 In our case, the tests took around 20 minutes to finish.
+After all tests are finished, you should see the message `All tests have finished!` in the instance log messages.

 #### HTTPLogger (Optional)
 If you enabled HTTPLogger like we did above, you would be able to view the full log of the tests via a web browser.